What is oligohydramnios sequence?

 Oligohydramnios occurs in about 4 percent of pregnancies.
 Not all cases involve a severe decrease in fluid.
-Oligohydramnios sequence occurs in about 1 in 4,000 births.
+Oligohydramnios sequence occurs in about 1 in 4,000 births, according to the

-It is not always possible to determine what causes low levels of amniotic fluid.
+It’s not always possible to determine what causes low levels of amniotic fluid.
 One potential cause is the continuous leaking of amniotic fluid because the amniotic membranes have ruptured.

 Oligohydramnios sequence most commonly affects male babies.
 There appears to be a genetic reason for some causes of fetus kidney failure.
-Two genetic diseases that can cause oligohydramnios sequence are autosomal dominant polycystic kidney disease and autosomal recessive polycystic kidney disease.

 A family history of certain renal diseases may increase a woman’s risk of developing oligohydramnios sequence during pregnancy.

 Limited amniotic fluid makes the ammonic cavity smaller than normal.
 This constricts the fetus, which interferes with normal development and growth.
-The symptoms of oligohydramnios sequence in a fetus can include facial abnormalities such as a broad nasal bridge, widely spaced eyes, and low set ears.
+The symptoms of oligohydramnios sequence in a fetus can include facial abnormalities including:

 When oligohydramnios sequence is caused by fetal kidney failure, urine output after birth is low or absent.
 Limited amniotic fluid also interferes with normal lung development.
-If a baby survives through birth, he or she will likely have difficulty breathing (Penn Medicine).
+If a baby survives through birth, he or she will likely have difficulty breathing.

-A physician can diagnose oligohydramnios sequence with an ultrasound.
+A doctor can diagnose oligohydramnios sequence with an ultrasound.
 An ultrasound can detect low levels of amniotic fluid and abnormal kidney development in the fetus.

 Leaking amniotic fluid is another possible sign of oligohydramnios sequence.
-Leaking does not always occur.
+However, leaking doesn’t always occur.

 After a baby is born, an X-ray of the lungs and kidneys can help a doctor check for abnormal development.
 This can help diagnose oligohydramnios sequence in a newborn.

-According to the U.S. National Library of Medicine, there is currently no known prevention for oligohydramnios sequence (U.S. National Library of Medicine).
+Unfortunately, there is currently no known prevention for oligohydramnios sequence.